yum upgrades for production use, this is the repository for you.

 rm -rf /home/*/.cache/*/* /root/.cache/*/*

-When your disk is full you might get the following message when running commands:
+When your disk is full, you might see this message:

 Cannot create temporary file – mkstemp: Read-only file system